abw/badger-codecs-js/website/index.md

 ---
 ## Who Ordered This?

-This module implements objects to simplify and standardise the encoding and decoding data to and from serialised text.
+This module implements objects to simplify and standardise encoding and decoding data to and from serialised text.

 ## Opinionated and Selfish Software